Aleksey Krylov: Family

 Krylov married his second cousin Elisaveta Dmitrievna Dranitsyna.
 His daughter Anna married famous physicist Pyotr Kapitsa, discoverer of superfluidity and Nobel Prize in Physics winner.
 Their children included geographer Andrey Kapitsa, (1931–2011), who discovered Lake Vostok, the largest subglacial lake in Antarctica 4,000 meters below the continent's ice cap, and Sergey Kapitsa (1928–2012), physicist and demographer, host of the popular and long-running Russian scientific TV show, Evident, but Incredible.
 Aleksey Krylov was very close to his son-in-law.

-Victor Henri, a French-Russian physical chemist and physiologist, was Krylov's half-brother.
+Victor Henri, a French-Russian physical chemist and physiologist, was Krylov's paternal half-brother and maternal first cousin.